-There is no Albanian on Duolingo.
-So, let's talk about the possible reasons for that and some alternatives.
+Since there is no Albanian on Duolingo, let's talk about the possible reasons for that and some great alternatives!

-As you were doing your research about Albania or the Albanian language, perhaps you are wondering if it is synonymous with the words like Shqip, Shqipëria, and Shqiptar, right?
-You see, the nouns Albania and Albanian are actually exonyms which means that they are the commonly used name for a specific place or group but are not necessarily what the locals use.
+Did you know that the nouns Albania and Albanian are actually exonyms?
+This means that they are the commonly used name for a specific place or group but are not necessarily what the locals use!

-As a rule of thumb, do remember that Shqiptar refers to the citizens of Albania, while Shqipëria is what they call their country.
-As for the language they use, the locals directly say that it is called Shqip.
+As a rule of thumb, remember that Shqiptar refers to the citizens of Albania, while Shqipëria is what they call their country.
+As for the language they use, the locals call it Shqip.

-Now that that is out of the way and is clear, let's now dive into what the Albanian language is.
+Now that we've cleared that up, let's dive into what the Albanian language is!

-Despite being spoken by over 7.6 million people from the Balkan peninsula and the official language of Albania, you might be surprised to know that this language is actually not directly linked to any other languages at all allowing it to have its own linguistic branch just like Germanic and Armenian!
+Despite being spoken by over 7.6 million people from the Balkan peninsula and the official language of Albania, you might be surprised to know that this language is actually not directly linked to any other languages!
+In other words, it has its very own linguistic branch, just like Germanic and Armenian.

-There have been numerous studies proposing its connection to other language families but there is presently no concrete evidence to prove this.
-Since it does not share specific qualities with other languages used in the neighboring countries, Albanian should be learned on its own since it also has a complex syntactic structure.
+Since the language does not share specific qualities with the other languages used in its neighboring countries, it might be best if you learn Albanian on its own since it has a rather complex syntactic structure.

-The good thing however is that some of the common words used by the locals are somewhat the same as their English counterparts like the following:
+However, one of the good things is that some of the common words used by the locals are somewhat similar to English, such as:

 |Salcë||Sauce / Salsa|